 Is your phone screen covered with greasy smudges?
-Is your tablet screen dotted with doughnut debris?
+Is your tablet dotted with doughnut debris?
 And what about your TV screen?
-Be honest, it's definitely covered in dust.
+Let's be honest, it's definitely covered in dust.
 It's time to clean them all and see the e-world as it was meant to be.
-There's no need to put this chore off — it’s so easy you’ll wonder why you haven’t done it sooner.
+There's no need to put this chore off — it’s so easy you’ll wonder why you hadn’t done it sooner.

-Before you begin, consult the owner’s guide for specific instructions and be sure to unplug the device.
+Before getting started, consult the owner’s manual for specific instructions, and be sure to unplug all devices.

-To remove dust, use a microfiber cloth and lightly wipe the screen, moving in one direction and working from the top of the screen to the bottom.
+To remove dust, use a microfiber cloth and lightly wipe the screen, moving in one direction and working from top to bottom.
 According to Allan Coviello, president and CEO of TADgreen Inc., that's all it usually takes to remove dust, grease, oil, dirt and 99 percent of bacteria that’s on the screen.

 Not all microfiber is the same.
-Coviello recommends cleaning screens using only cloths specially made for electronics, like Personal Electronics Cleaning e-cloth or MagicFiber, because they have shorter, finer fibers.
+Coviello recommends cleaning screens using only cloths specially made for electronics, like E-Cloth or MagicFiber, because they have shorter, finer fibers.
 And more fibers means faster results.

 Caution: Never spray the cleaner directly on the screen.
 Instead, spray it on the microfiber cloth first, then wipe.

 Don't apply too much pressure.
 Use a light hand to prevent damage to the screen or the anti-reflective coating.

 Never use abrasive cleansing cloths or pads since they'll scratch the screen.